M4GNV5/libjitas/README.md

 ```

 ##Short Example
-This example assembles `mov $42, 42(%rax)` and hexdumps the assembled instruction to stdout
+This example assembles `mov %rax, 42(%rbx)` and hexdumps the assembled instruction to stdout
 ```C
 int main()
 {